Terms and Criteria

-Examples of eligible candidates may include (but are not limited to): stage managers, technicians, crew members, publicists, administrators, volunteer board members, etc. Letters of nomination received from a producing company, which must concern a submitted eligible production in a given consideration year.
+Examples of eligible candidates may include (but are not limited to): stage managers, technicians, crew members, publicists, administrators, volunteer board members, etc. Letters of nomination received from a producing company must concern a submitted eligible production in a given consideration year.
 Calls for nominations will go out by June 1st and submissions must be made by July 1st.

 The board of directors may choose to recognize the contribution of a member of the Ottawa-Gatineau Theatre Community with over 30 years experience or a varied and important contribution to the artistic community.
 Recommendations must be made to the board of directors directly.

 The jury may, at its discretion, highlight the work of a production or artist that does not fall into official prize categories.
 In such a case, the Jury Special Mention does not require 3 or more submissions, but must be agreed upon by the jury.